MoserMichael/dockerdashphp/notes/notes-talk.md

 Docker allows you to run different operating system environments on your computer, what does that mean?
 I am working on a Mac laptop right now, it is running the Darwin operating system, but I can also run the Linux operating system on on the same machine inside a docker container!

-The container will appear to be as just other another application on the mac.
-For example: I can run Linux in a docker container, and this environment looks as just another application on the mac - I can switch to that application, I can pause/resume/stop it, the container can share resources with the host operating system - like I can allow it to access parts of the host operating file system, or share the network connection of the host operating system.
+The container will appear to be as just other another application on the mac, but you are actually running on another operating system with its own environment that is isolated from your Mac.
+The container can also share resources with the host operating system - you can access parts of the host operating file system, or share the network of the host operating system.

 So let's run a Linux OS instance on this mac: